 I have always been a fan of one-pan dinners…they just make my time in the kitchen so much easier.
 One night, I had some mushrooms that needed to be used ASAP, so I threw together this Creamy Mushroom Garlic Chicken Recipe that you guys are going to love!
 It’s not often that I make creamy skillet meals because they can tend to be pretty caloric.
 But now with the changes in the new Weight Watchers Freestyle program, I’m able to splurge my Points a bit on the good stuff.
 And by good stuff, I mean creamy sauces that are so velvety and decadent that it feels like I’m indulging at my favorite restaurant.

-Are you looking for the best cooking tools for 2018 to up your game in the kitchen this year?
+Are you looking for the best cooking tools to up your game in the kitchen this year?
 It’s a new year, which means it’s time to clean out your kitchen and get rid of any old tools or appliances that you don’t use anymore and update them with new ones!

 The kitchen is the command center of most households, so it’s vital to have trusted, reliable cooking tools that can withstand everyday use, and help you master your cooking skills.

-A true comfort food, this Tuscan-Style White Bean and Sausage Soup makes a delightful, cozy dinner on a cold winter’s day.
+A true comfort food, this Tuscan-Style White Bean and Sausage Soup make a delightful, cozy dinner on a cold winter’s day.
 I love how the flavors of this soup come together and warm your home with the most amazing aromas.

 If I want to kick things up a notch, I’ll use spicy Italian sausage instead of the mild.
 It’s SO good!
-And this Weight Watchers soup recipe doesn’t take a lot of time or effort to prepare…just around 30 minutes.
+And this soup recipe doesn’t take a lot of time or effort to prepare…just around 30 minutes.
 Another great healthy dinner idea for when you are short on time.
 Totally looks like a gourmet soup, but is fast and easy to prepare.

 If you prefer a creamy texture to the soup, just process one of the cans of beans before adding them to the soup.
-You can leave the other can of beans whole.
+You can leave the other can of the beans whole.
 That will add some thickness to the broth, while still leaving some beans whole for texture.
-I personally like it with a broth-y base so I can dip some toasted crostini or garlic bread into it.
+I personally like it with a brothy base so I can dip some toasted crostini or garlic bread into it.
 And at just 6 Smart Points per serving, this satisfying soup is an ideal dinner or lunch that will definitely fill you up.
 Enjoy!

 If my kids consistently ask to have this soup, then that must mean it’s a good recipe right?
 The first time I made this Roasted Tomato Basil Soup, it was an instant hit.
 The whole family devoured it.
 It’s actually a really easy recipe that requires little effort, but the outcome tastes like it’s a gourmet soup from your favorite restaurant.
 It’s light and fresh, but still satisfying.

 The great thing about this salad is that it’s topped with this seriously delicious Asian style dressing.
 This dressing is one that has a peanut butter base (use reduced fat or reconstitute powdered peanut butter to keep the points low).
-Added to that creamy and delicious peanut butter is some soy sauce, sesame oil, ginger, garlic, honey and rice wine vinegar.
+Added to that creamy and delicious peanut butter are some soy sauce, sesame oil, ginger, garlic, honey and rice wine vinegar.
 The soy sauce deepens the flavor and the sesame, ginger and vinegar add that delicious Asian flavor to the dressing.
-In fact, you’ll probably just want to make up a recipe of this dressing and keep it in a jar in the refrigerator – it’s that good.
+In fact, you’ll probably just want to make up a recipe for this dressing and keep it in a jar in the refrigerator – it’s that good.